swt30/thesis/chapters/00-preface/00-preface.md

     author: Pink Floyd, "Learning to Fly"

 quotes:
-  - quote: Hello babies.
+  - quote: Hello, babies.
 Welcome to Earth.
-It's hot in the summer and cold in the winter.
-It's round and wet and crowded.
-On the outside, babies, you've got a hundred years here.
-There's only one rule that I know of, babies—God damn it, you've got to be kind.
+It’s hot in the summer and cold in the winter.
+It’s round and wet and crowded.
+At the outside, babies, you’ve got about a hundred years here.
+There’s only one rule that I know of, babies—God damn it, you’ve got to be kind.
-    author: Kurt Vonnegut
+    author: Kurt Vonnegut, "God Bless You, Mr. Rosewater"
   - quote: |
            | Within your lifetime will, perhaps,
            | As souvenirs from distant suns